Jozott00/open-vadl-iss-dev-setup/README.md

   ```

 Then call `run-testsuite`.
 This will compile the assembly (with some wrapper) to an elf that is loaded
-to the `qemu-system-vadl` iss and executes it.
+to the `qemu-system-<arch>` iss and executes it.
 After execution is finished, the relevant register states are collected
 and the `qemu-system-riscv64` is executed as reference.
 At the end the results of both runs are compared to check
 if the generated VADL ISS functions correctly.